Welcome to The Roller Skate Dad Podcast – Episode 1!

 - You want to hear & learn from national and world champion skaters about how they got so good

-- You want to learn more about roller skating’s history and hear awesome stories from longtime skaters
+- You want to learn more about the history of roller skating and hear awesome stories from longtime skaters

-- You are interested in roller skating news, music, movies, documentaries, filmmakers, actors and authors
+- You are interested in roller skating news, roller skating songs, roller skating movies, documentaries, filmmakers, actors and authors

 - You want to hear more from the roller skating industry: roller sports associations and rink owners